-These Advertising Program Terms (“Terms”) are entered into by Google Australia Pty Ltd (“Google”) and the entity executing these Terms or that accepts these Terms electronically (“Customer”).
-These Terms govern Customer’s participation in Google’s advertising programs and services (i) that are accessible through the account(s) given to Customer in connection with these Terms or (ii) that reference or are referenced by these Terms (collectively, 'Programs').
+These Advertising Program Terms ('Terms') are entered into by Google Australia Pty Ltd ('Google') and the entity executing these Terms or that accepts these Terms electronically ('Customer').
+These Terms govern Customer’s participation in Google’s advertising programs and services (i) that are accessible through the account(s) given to Customer in connection with these Terms or (ii) that incorporate by reference these Terms (collectively, 'Programs').
 Please read these Terms carefully.
 They require the use of binding arbitration to resolve disputes.

-5 Warranty and Rights.
-Customer warrants that (a) it holds, and hereby grants Google, its affiliates and Partners, the rights in Creative, Destinations and Targets for Google, its affiliates and Partners to operate the Google Programs (including, in the case of feed data, after Customer ceases to use the Programs) and (b) all information and authorizations provided by Customer are complete, correct and current.
-Customer authorizes Google and its affiliates to automate retrieval and analysis of, and create test credentials to access, Destinations for the purposes of the Programs.
+6 Warranty, Rights and Obligations.
+Customer warrants that (a) Customer holds and hereby grants Google, its affiliates and Partners the rights in Ads, Destinations and Targets for Google, its affiliates and Partners to operate the Google Programs (including, in the case of feed data, after Customer ceases to use the Programs) and (b) all information and authorisations provided by Customer are complete, correct and current.
+Customer authorises Google and its affiliates to automate retrieval and analysis of, and create test credentials to access, Destinations for the purposes of the Programs.
 By providing any mobile or other telephone number to Google in connection with the Programs, Customer authorises Google, its affiliates and their agents to call and send text messages (for which standard message and data rates may apply) to the provided telephone numbers, including by an automatic telephone dialling system, for purposes of the Programs.
 However, Google will not rely on this permission to initiate autodialled calls or text messages for marketing purposes.
 Customer further authorises Google, its affiliates and their agents to send electronic mail to Customer for purposes of the Programs.
-Customer warrants that it is authorized to act on behalf of, and has bound to these Terms, third parties, if any, for which Customer advertises in connection with these Terms ('Advertiser'), and any references to Customer in these Terms will also apply to Advertiser, as applicable.
-If for any reason Customer has not bound an Advertiser to these Terms, Customer will be liable for performing any obligation that the Advertiser would have had under these Terms had Advertiser been bound.
+Customer warrants that it is authorised to act on behalf of and has bound to these Terms each third party, if any, for which Customer advertises in connection with these Terms ('Advertiser'), and any references to Customer in these Terms will also apply to Advertiser, as applicable.
+If for any reason Customer has not bound an Advertiser to these Terms, Customer will be liable for performing any obligation Advertiser would have had under these Terms had Advertiser been bound.
 If Customer is using a Program on its own behalf to advertise, for that use Customer will be deemed to be both Customer and Advertiser.
-Customer will provide Advertiser with reporting data as frequently as existing reporting from Customer to Advertiser, but no less than on a monthly basis, that discloses absolute dollars spent on Google and performance (at a minimum cost, clicks and impressions of users on the account of that Advertiser) in a reasonably prominent location.
+Customer will provide Advertiser with reporting data no less than on a monthly basis that discloses absolute dollars spent on Google and performance (at a minimum cost, clicks and impressions of users on the account of that Advertiser) in a reasonably prominent location.
 Google may, upon request of an Advertiser, share Advertiser-specific information with Advertiser.

-11 Term.
+12 Changes to Terms.
 Google may make non-material changes to these Terms at any time without notice, but Google will provide advance notice of any material changes to these Terms.
 The Terms will be posted at google.com/ads/terms.
 The changes to the Terms will not apply retroactively and will become effective no less than 7 days after notice.
-However, changes made for legal reasons may be effective immediately upon notice.
-Either party may terminate these Terms at any time with notice to the other party, but (i) campaigns not cancelled under Section 4 and new campaigns may be run and reserved and (ii) continued Program Use is, in each case subject to Google’s then standard terms and conditions for the Program available at www.google.com/ads/terms.
+However, changes made for legal reasons will be effective immediately upon notice.
+Either party may terminate these Terms at any time with notice to the other party, but (i) campaigns not cancelled under Section 5 and new campaigns may be run and reserved and (ii) continued Program Use is, in each case, subject to Google’s Terms and Conditions then in effect for the Programs (available at google.com/ads/terms).
 Google may suspend Customer’s ability to participate in the Programs at any time, for example, in the event of payment issues, suspected or actual violations of the Policies or these Terms or for legal reasons.
-In all cases, the running of any Customer campaigns after termination is in Google’s sole discretion.
+In all cases, the running of any Customer campaigns after termination is at Google’s sole discretion.

-12 Miscellaneous. (a) ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS OR THE PROGRAMS WILL BE GOVERNED BY CALIFORNIA LAW, EXCLUDING CALIFORNIA’S CONFLICT OF LAWS RULES, EXCEPT TO THE EXTENT THAT CALIFORNIA LAW IS CONTRARY TO OR PREEMPTED BY FEDERAL UNITED STATES LAW. (b) EXCEPT AS PROVIDED IN SECTION 13, SOLELY IN THE EVENT THAT SECTION 13 IS NOT ENFORCED AS TO A PARTICULAR CLAIM OR DISPUTE, ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS OR THE PROGRAMS WILL BE LITIGATED EXCLUSIVELY IN THE FEDERAL OR STATE COURTS OF SANTA CLARA COUNTY, CALIFORNIA, USA; THE PARTIES CONSENT TO PERSONAL JURISDICTION IN THOSE COURTS. (b) Nothing in these Terms will limit a party’s ability to seek equitable relief. (c) These Terms are the parties’ entire agreement relating to its subject and supersede any prior or contemporaneous agreements on that subject. (d) No party may make any public statement regarding the relationship contemplated by these Terms (except when required by law). (e) All notices of termination or breach must be in writing and addressed to the other party’s Legal Department (or if it is not known if the other party has a Legal Department then to the other party's primary contact or other address on file).
+14 Miscellaneous. (a) ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS OR THE PROGRAMS WILL BE GOVERNED BY CALIFORNIA LAW, EXCLUDING CALIFORNIA’S CONFLICT OF LAWS RULES, EXCEPT TO THE EXTENT THAT CALIFORNIA LAW IS CONTRARY TO OR PREEMPTED BY FEDERAL UNITED STATES LAW. (b) EXCEPT AS PROVIDED IN SECTION 13, SOLELY IN THE EVENT THAT SECTION 13 IS NOT ENFORCED AS TO A PARTICULAR CLAIM OR DISPUTE, ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS OR THE PROGRAMS WILL BE LITIGATED EXCLUSIVELY IN THE FEDERAL OR STATE COURTS OF SANTA CLARA COUNTY, CALIFORNIA; THE PARTIES CONSENT TO PERSONAL JURISDICTION IN THESE COURTS. (c) These Terms are the parties’ entire agreement relating to their subject matter and supersede any prior or contemporaneous agreements on those subjects. (d) Customer may not make any public statement regarding the relationship contemplated by these Terms (except when required by law). (e) All notices of termination or breach, or under Section 13, must be in writing and addressed to the other party’s Legal Department (or if it is not known if the other party has a Legal Department, then to the other party's primary contact or other address on file).
 The email address for notices being sent to Google’s Legal Department is email@example.com.
-All other notices must be in writing and sent to an email address associated with Customer’s account.
+All other notices to Customer will be in writing and sent to an email address associated with Customer’s account.
 All other notices to Google will be in writing and addressed to Customer’s primary contact at Google or other method made available by Google.
-Notice will be treated as given on receipt, as verified by written or automated receipt or by electronic log (as applicable).
-These notice requirements do not apply to legal service of process, which is instead governed by applicable law. (f) Except for modifications to these Terms by Google under Section 11, all amendments must be agreed to by both parties and expressly state that it is amending these Terms.
-Neither party will be treated as having waived any rights by not exercising (or delaying the exercise of) any rights under these Terms.
-If any provision of these Terms is found unenforceable, that provision will be severed and the balance of the Terms will remain in full force and effect. (g) Neither party may assign any part of these Terms without the written consent of the other party save that (A) Google may assign all or part of its rights and/or obligations under these Terms to an affiliate if Google has notified Customer of the assignment, and (B) Customer may assign all of its rights and obligations under these Terms to an affiliate but only where (I) the assignee agrees in writing to be bound by these Terms, (II) the assigning party remains liable for obligations under these Terms if the assignee defaults on them, and (III) the assigning party has notified the other party of the assignment.
-Any other attempt to transfer or assign is void. (h) Except as expressly listed in Section 10, there are no third-party beneficiaries to these Terms. (i) These Terms do not create any agency, partnership or joint venture among the parties. (j) Sections 1 (last sentence only) and 7 to 12 will survive termination of these Terms. (k) Except for payment obligations, no party or its affiliates is liable for failure or delay in performance to the extent caused by circumstances beyond its reasonable control.
+Notice will be treated as given on receipt, as confirmed by written or electronic means.
+These notice requirements do not apply to legal service of process, which is instead governed by applicable law. (f) Except for modifications to these Terms by Google under Section 12, any amendment must be agreed to by both parties and must expressly state that it is amending these Terms.
+Neither party will be treated as having waived any rights by not exercising (or by delaying the exercise of) any rights under these Terms.
+If any provision of these Terms is found unenforceable, that provision will be severed and the balance of the Terms will remain in full force and effect. (g) Neither party may assign any part of these Terms without the written consent of the other party save that (A) Google may assign all or part of its rights and/or obligations under these Terms to an affiliate if Google has notified Customer of the assignment, and (B) Customer may assign all of its rights and obligations under these Terms to an affiliate but only where (I) the assignee agrees in writing to be bound by these Terms, (II) Customer remains liable for obligations under these Terms if the assignee defaults on them and (III) Customer has notified Google of the assignment.
+Any other attempt to transfer or assign is void. (h) Except as expressly listed in Sections 11 and 13, there are no third-party beneficiaries to these Terms. (i) These Terms do not create any agency, partnership or joint venture among the parties. (j) Sections 1 (last sentence only) and 8 through 14 will survive termination of these Terms. (k) Except for payment obligations, no party or its affiliates are liable for failure or delay in performance to the extent caused by circumstances beyond its reasonable control.